timschlechter/swagger-for-elasticsearch/README.md

 ./bin/plugin --url https://github.com/timschlechter/swagger-for-elasticsearch/raw/master/dist/swagger-for-elasticsearch.zip --install swagger
 ```

-You can access the plugin by going to:
+After you restarted the node, you can access the plugin by going to:
 ```
 http:/localhost:9200/_plugin/swagger
 ```